doggyeh/machine_learning/README.md

 I'm taking the Machine Learning course offered by Coursera.</br>

 They use Octave/Matlab in this lecture, however, I prefer Python and I've played around with libSVM before.
-I decide to use Pyhton for all the exercises.</br>
+I decide to use Pyhton for all the exercises, although it's very painful to rewrite all the matlab files provided into Python.</br>

 It's actaully quite funny that I built the app [EMMA](https://github.com/doggyeh/EMMA-Machine-Learning) with Machine Learning(libSVM) and Natural Language Processing(NLTK) with zero knowledge of both at first.
 That's a